SJSU272LabF18/Event-Recommender-System/README.md

 + Datataset: https://www.kaggle.com/c/event-recommendation-engine-challenge
 + Search operation: Show results for the keywords searched by users.
 + Event hosting and prediction of count: Host events by entering event-details.
-View prediction of number of users interested in this event
+  For prediction: enter the details of events like name, description, venue details etc; Evento will predict the number of people interested in this event based on the number of people who attended similar events in the past.
+Thus, view prediction of number of users interested in an event even before it is hosted.
 + Event Recommendation: A logged-in user can view recommendations, which the application suggests based on the past events attended by user

 ### Technology: MongoDB-Express-React-NodeJS stack, IBM Watson Studio for Data Refinery and Machine Learning